-- If the petitioner provides a medical report, ascertain whether the physician indicates on the report his or her qualifications and whether those qualifications are appropriate to make the recommendation regarding capacity or incapacity contained in the report.
-Make sure that the report focuses on capacity or incapacity as defined in D.C.
+- If the petitioner provides a medical report, ascertain whether the physician indicates on the report his or her qualifications and that those qualifications are appropriate to make the recommendation regarding capacity or incapacity contained in the report.
+Make sure that the report focuses on incapacity as defined in D.C.
 Code § 21-2011 (11). - Determine whether the physician will discuss the report with you. - If the medical evaluation does not meet the statutory requirement and the physician will not amend the report, request that the Court appoint an examiner.
-Explain to your client the examiner's role and why you believe an examiner is necessary.
+Explain the examiner's role and why you believe an examiner is necessary to your client.